matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

       "BJaLI0RrLFDMbsk0eEp5BMsYDYzvOzDneQP/9NTemYA"
     ]
   ],
-  "pepper": "matrixrocks"
+  "pepper": "matrixrocks",
+  "algorithm": "sha256"
 }
 ```

 If the pepper does not match the server's, the client should receive a `400
-M_INVALID_PARAM` with the error `Provided pepper value does not match
+M_INVALID_PARAM` with the error `Provided pepper does not match
 '$server_pepper'`.
+If the algorithm does not match the server's, the client
+should receive a `400 M_INVALID_PARAM` with the error `Provided algorithm does
-Clients should ensure they don't enter an infinite loop if
+not match '$server_algorithm'`.
+Clients should ensure they don't enter an
-they receive this error more than once even after changing to the correct
+infinite loop if they receive these errors more than once even after changing
-pepper.
+to the correct pepper and hash.

 No parameter changes will be made to /bind, but identity servers should keep a
 hashed value for each address it knows about in order to process lookups
 quicker.
 It is the recommendation that this is done during the act of binding.

+## Fallback considerations

 `v1` versions of these endpoints may be disabled at the discretion of the
-implementation, and should return a `M_FORBIDDEN` `errcode` if so.
+implementation, and should return a HTTP 403 with a `M_FORBIDDEN` `errcode` if
+so.

+If an identity server is too old and a HTTP 404 is received when accessing the
+`v2` endpoint, they should fallback to the `v1` endpoint instead.
+However,
+clients should be aware that plain-text 3pids are required, and should ask for
+user consent accordingly.

 ## Tradeoffs